-Asian shares mixed despite jitters after US bank failure
+Global shares mixed despite jitters after US bank failure

 Before trading began in Asia, the U.S. Treasury Department, Federal Reserve and FDIC said Sunday that all Silicon Valley Bank clients will be protected and have access to their funds and announced steps designed to protect the bank’s customers and prevent more bank runs.

-Regulators closed Silicon Valley Bank on Friday amid a run on the bank, which was the second-largest U.S. bank failure behind the 2008 failure of Washington Mutual.
+Regulators closed Silicon Valley Bank amid a run on the bank Friday, which was the second-largest U.S. bank failure behind the 2008 failure of Washington Mutual.
 They also announced Sunday that New York-based Signature Bank was being seized after it became the third-largest bank failure in U.S. history.

 Following two bank failures, worries about financial stability and liquidity concerns were dominating the market landscape, said Stephen Innes, managing partner at SPI Asset Management in Hong Kong.